lbarchive/b.py/README.md

     Hooray, posting frm commandline!

-Then issue the command to post it to Blogger:
+Then issue the command to post it to the service:

     $ b.py post my-first-post.rst